Port of Baltimore: History

-English royal and proprietary land grants from 1661 were combined in 1702 by James Carroll who named it Whetstone Point because of the landform shape resembling a sharpening stone.
-The area is now known as Locust Point a residential and industrial area.
-The port was founded on this site in 1706 by the colonial General Assembly of the Province of Maryland and designated one of the official Port of Entry for the tobacco trade with the Kingdom of England.
-In 1729–1730, Baltimore Town was established by Act of Assembly to the northwest at "The Basin" of the Northwest Branch of the Patapsco.
+English royal and proprietary land grants from 1661 were combined in 1702 by James Carroll, who named it Whetstone Point because of the landform shape resembling a sharpening stone.
+The area is now known as Locust Point, a residential and industrial area.
+The port was founded on this site in 1706 by the provincial Maryland General Assembly, which designated it one of the official Port of Entry for the tobacco trade with the Kingdom of England.
+In 1729–1730, Baltimore was established by Act of Assembly to the northwest at "The Basin" of the Northwest Branch of the Patapsco.
 This area was later known as the Inner Harbor.

-In 1776 local citizenry erected earthworks for port defense during the American Revolutionary War known as Fort Whetstone.
+In 1776, local citizenry erected earthworks for port defense during the American Revolutionary War known as Fort Whetstone.
 These port fortifications were replaced beginning in 1798.
-In addition Fort McHenry was expanded and reconstructed with brick and stone in a "star fort" shape.
+In addition, Fort McHenry was expanded and reconstructed with brick and stone in a "star fort" shape.
 This work was conducted by the officers and engineers of the United States Army and its Corps of Engineers and the U.S. Department of War.

 Fells Point, first named Long Island Point in 1670, is the deepest point in the natural harbor on the north shore of the Northwest Branch of the Patapsco.
-It soon became the colony's main ship building center, with many shipyards, famed for the construction of the unique styled Baltimore clipper smaller sized sailing schooners.
-These were notorious as they were used by commerce raiders and privateers.
+It soon became the colony's main shipbuilding center, with many shipyards, famed for the construction of the unique styled Baltimore clipper smaller-sized sailing schooners.
+These were notorious as commerce raiders, and privateers used them.
 This type of activity led to the British attack in September 1814, during the War of 1812 known as the Battle of Baltimore.
-It is noted for the famous bombardment of Fort McHenry as well as a land attack to the southeast at the Battle of North Point which attacked fortifications on the east side of town at Loudenschlager's and Potter's Hills (today's Hampstead Hill/Patterson Park).
+It is noted for the famous bombardment of Fort McHenry as well as a land attack to the southeast at the Battle of North Point, which attacked fortifications on the east side of town at Loudenschlager's and Potter's Hills (today's Hampstead Hill/Patterson Park).